Cooking on a budget and looking for ideas for super cheap meals?

 If your cheese sauce is too runny, add more cheese.
 If it gets too thick, add more milk.
 Season with salt and pepper and add to your cooked noodles.
-Serve with the fish sticks and you’ll have a meal your kids love that is cheap but much healthier and tastier than the store-bought equivalent.
+Serve with the fish sticks and you’ll have a dinner meal your kids love that is dirt cheap but much healthier and tastier than the store-bought equivalent.

 Who doesn’t love mac n cheese?
 This dish pairs well with fish for a tasty treat you and the kids will love!

 Tuna Sushi Pucks